 Her main focus is to assess, and evaluate variables that adversely impact student achievement.
 Some of these variable include: truancy, student drug use, gang violence, gang membership, teen pregnancy, emotional, psychological, mental health issues and homelessness.
-She also provides mediation services between students and particularly for students who have been suspended for fighting directly with mobile assessors for those students who may be experiencing suicidal or homicidal ideation.
+She also provides mediation services between students and particularly for students who have been suspended for fighting

+She works directly with the parents/guardians to secure the appropriate and desired services for the students and families.
+Student are referred for onsite and offsite mental health services.
+She works directly with mobile assessors for those students who may be experiencing suicidal or homicidal ideation.
 The parents are contacted and permission is given for the assessment.
 Before students are enrolled in any program in the Wellness Center, parents/guardians must give permission.
 This maintains critical communication between the school and home.
 Many parents/guardians also visit the Wellness Center thereby fostering a strong parent/guardian and student relationship.
 Additionally, administrators, teachers, counselors and Social seamlessly together to help the children and families that we serve.